AthenaDecisionSystems/athena-owl-core/docs/design.md

     tools: list[str] = []
 ```

-The name is for user interface display as the description.
-The description should be clear on the intent of the agent.
-An agent reference one system prompt (see the [prompt design below](./design.md/#prompts)).
-As of now the modelClassName match a class from the LangChain chat API.
-The modelName is for the specific llm name to use.
+The name is purely for user interface display as is the description.
+The description should clearly state the intent of the agent for a human end user.
+An agent includes one system prompt (see the [prompt design below](./design.md/#prompts)).
+As of now the `modelClassName` must name a class from the LangChain chat API.
+The `modelName` is the specific LLM name to use.
 An agent can have 0 to many tools.

-Example of OwlAgentEntity
+Here is an example of an OwlAgentEntity definition:

 ```yaml
 open_ai_tool: